gourvankit/rails/CODE_OF_CONDUCT.md

 https://rubyonrails.org/conduct

-For a history of updates, see the page history here:
+For a history of updates, see the page history here: uploaded on

 https://github.com/rails/website/commits/main/_pages/conduct.html